NATO: The World’s Largest Alliance

 Rick Wilking/Reuters

 The first step in reimagining a post–Cold War NATO was an initiative called Partnership for Peace.
-Its main objectives were forming relationships with former Soviet countries and demonstrating that NATO did not intend to disappear after the Cold War.
-Although participation in the partnership did not guarantee former Warsaw Pact countries entry into NATO, it was widely seen as a first step toward obtaining membership.
+Its main objectives were forming relationships with former Soviet countries.
+These efforts demonstrated that NATO did not intend to disappear after the Cold War.
+Former Warsaw Pact countries’ voluntary participation in the partnership did not guarantee future NATO entry.
+However, it was widely seen as a first step toward obtaining membership.
 Thirteen east European countries—including Russia—worked with NATO allies and cooperated on multilateral activities like humanitarian assistance, peacekeeping, and crisis management.
-Critics of NATO’s activities in the immediate post-Cold War period believe the alliance should have done more to integrate Russia and provide the country with greater economic assistance, arguing this could have prevented Russian alienation.
+Critics of NATO’s activities in the immediate post-Cold War period believe the alliance should have done more to integrate Russia.
+In hindsight, providing Russia with greater economic assistance could have prevented its alienation.

 Vincenzo Pinto/Reuters

 In 1995, Bosnian Serbs violated a UN Security Council resolution during the Bosnian War.
 In response, NATO launched an air campaign against the Bosnian army.
 In 1999, violence resurged in the region as Serbian authorities persecuted a group of ethnic Albanians who were calling for an independent country.
-NATO concluded that attacking Serbia was justified in order to prevent mass atrocities.
+NATO concluded that attacking Serbia was justified to prevent mass atrocities.
 Led by the United States, the alliance launched another extensive bombing campaign.
-This marked the start of NATO’s transformation from a purely defensive alliance into a large, coordinated, and powerful military force operating beyond its members’ borders.
+This marked the start of NATO’s transformation from a purely defensive alliance.
+Moving forward, NATO would transform into a large, coordinated, and powerful military force operating beyond its members’ borders.

 Sean Gallup/Reuters

 NATO continued its expansion in 1999, adding the Czech Republic, Hungary, and Poland.
 The alliance grew again in 2004, extending membership to seven east European countries, many of which were former Soviet republics.
-The United States largely drove this period of growth, believing that expanding NATO would deter future Russian aggression and provide members with the security they needed to allow for the transition to democracy.
-However, the expansion was not without consequences.
-Russia perceived NATO’s creep into Eastern Europe as a direct threat to its security and influence across the region and was alienated by the expansion.
+The United States largely drove this period of growth, believing that expanding NATO would deter future Russian aggression.
+Moreover, NATO membership would provide members with the security they needed to allow for the transition to democracy.
+Yet, the expansion was not without consequences.
+Russia perceived NATO’s creep into Eastern Europe as a direct threat to its security and influence across the region.
+The Kremlin felt increasingly alienated by the expansion.
 And as NATO grew, member countries worried that the additional obligations would stretch the alliance thin.

 The September 11, 2001 attacks had a major effect on NATO.
-Not only did they result in the first—and only—time the alliance invoked Article 5, they also demonstrated the increasing interconnectedness of the world.
+The attacks led to the first—and only—time the alliance invoked Article 5 and highlighted the challenges of an increasingly interconnected world.
 NATO used this reality as justification to fight threats at their source, even if those were far away from NATO homelands.
-In the opening years of the new century, NATO adopted a more expansive definition of what it meant to protect its members’ national interests and transformed from a traditional defensive alliance into a collective of like-minded countries willing to pursue broader objectives.
+In the opening years of the new century, NATO adopted a more expansive definition of what it meant to protect its members’ national interests.
+The traditional defensive alliance transformed into a collective of like-minded countries willing to pursue broader objectives.

 Kai Pfaffenbach/Reuters